gastondana627/spoke_genelab/README.md

 ![](docs/select_db_icon.png)

-7. Use the pull-down menu to select a version of `spoke-genelab-v0.0.3` database
+7. Use the pull-down menu to select a version of `spoke-genelab-v0.0.3` database.
+Wait for about 30+ seconds until the database is loaded and the nodes are listed as shown below.

 ![](docs/db_ready.png)